Dark hyperCharge Symmetry: production and decay at colliders

 Using the production and decay information of the $Z'$, we can derive the constraints on the $\textsl{g}_{_{x}} - M_{Z'}$ parameter space for our benchmark DHC model as shown in Fig.~\ref{gxconstaints}.
 In plotting Fig. \ref{gxconstaints} we have used the ATLAS search for $Z'$ in dilepton resonance at $pp$ collisions with $\sqrt{s}=$ 13 TeV and an integrated luminosity of 139 fb$^{-1}$ \cite{ATLAS:2019erb}.
 Additionally, we incorporated results from CMS, from a data set of proton-proton collisions at $\sqrt{s}=13$ TeV from 2016 to 2018, corresponding to a total integrated luminosity of up to $140~ \text{fb}^{-1}$ \cite{CMS:2021ctt}.

 We have presented these limits under two scenarios: one where the decay of $M_{Z'}$ to DFs is kinematically forbidden ($M_{F_i} > M_{Z'}/2$), and another where $M_{F_i} << M_{Z'}/2$.
 In Fig.~\ref{gxconstaints}, the limits obtained from ATLAS dilepton search at $\sqrt{s}=13$ TeV (ATLAS13($2l$)) are shown in red and blue solid lines corresponding to the first and second scenarios, respectively.
 The solid green and purple lines depict the analogous constraints obtained using CMS data.
 For comparison, we have also plotted the limits for vector $B-L$ symmetry, represented by the corresponding dashed lines.
 Note that compared to the $B-L$ case, in our benchmark DHC model, the $Z'$ has higher production rate but also larger invisible branching fraction.
 This leads to constraints on $\textsl{g}_{_{x}} - M_{Z'}$ which can be either more constrained ($M_{F_i} > M_{Z'}/2$) or more relaxed ($M_{F_i} << M_{Z'}/2$) than the $B-L$ case as shown in Fig.~\ref{gxconstaints}.
 Finally, the horizontal red line is the constraint obtained from tree-level perturbativity by the demand that $X_{f^2} \textsl{g}_{_{x}} \leq \sqrt{4\pi}$, where $X_{f^2}$ is the largest $U(1)_X$ charge in our benchmark DHC model, see Tab.~\ref{tab:Finalcharge}.
+Additional constraints on a chiral $Z'$ arise from atomic parity violation \cite{Mahanthappa:1991pw,Diener:2011jt} and forward–backward asymmetry (FBA) \cite{Accomando:2015cfa}.
+However, the bounds derived from these observables are typically weaker than those obtained from the resonance searches discussed here.

 In summary, the $Z'$ in our benchmark DHC model couples strongly with quarks and thus can be readily produced at hadron colliders.
 It also has very characteristic decay pattern with large invisible branching fractions.
 This allows one to also distinguish it from other $Z'$ at collider experiments.